 CEDT 2006.
 Collins English Dictionary and Thesaurus.
 4th ed.
 Glasgow: HarperCollins Publishers.

 CEA – The Commission on English Language Accreditation.
-Available from: http://www.cea-accredit.org.
+Available through: http://www.cea-accredit.org.

 When an author has published more than one cited document in the same year, these are distinguished by adding lower case letters (a, b, c, etc.) after the year.
 They should be listed chronologically (earliest first), if possible.